TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.microsoft.network/vpngwperformance.md

             "hints": [
                 {"text": "Issue description"},
-                {"text": "Make, model and OS version of on-premises VPN device(s) (for example, \"Cisco ASA 5505 OS version 8.3\")"}, {"text": "Upload your configuration file to speed up the support process (for security purposes, please edit or remove the pre-shared key information)"}]
+                {"text": "Make, model and OS version of on-premises VPN device(s) (for example, \"Cisco ASA 5505 OS version 8.3\")"}, {"text": "Upload your configuration file to speed up the support process" {"text": "For security purposes, please edit or remove the pre-shared key information"}] }
-        }
     ]
 }